simiat/Project_Group19/index.md

 ### Objectives and methodologies

-This project aims at creating new RDF triples regarding the Natural Specimen Description Ontology to enrich the ArCo Knowledge Graph.
+Our project focuses on different types of **minerals** included in the ArCo knowledge graph, and in particular the category of **silicates**.
+Our goal is to explore the world of minerals to enrich the knowledge graph with subject-predicate-object triples.
 As part of the methodology, we used:

 - SPARQL query language
 - [ArCo Knowledge Graph](http://wit.istc.cnr.it/arco/index.php?lang=en) and its Ontologies